flxai/pyceau/README.md

 The default is `%r %a %t %i` and can be overwritten via `-f`.
 Image render file format is using `%R-%D-%S-%a-%T.png` per default.

-## Flicker
-Some rule sets are strenuous to the eye, because of heavy flicker.
-To alleviate this problem use the `-p` flag.
-You can choose between different modes `1`, `2` and `3` via `-m` where `1` is default.

-## Disclaimer
-May create seizures.
-Use this software at your own risk.

 ## Render images
 You can render images with limited options.